IrenLeinades/gitupdater/README.md

 - 🌐 Works on Windows, Linux, and macOS
 - 🔄 Updates all repositories with a single command
 - 🛡️ Cleans up credentials after use
+- 📦 Optional automatic stashing of local changes with `--stashlocal`

 ## Installation